-Kevin Spacey: House of Cards star revels in US Open drama
+Kevin Spacey: 'House of Cards' star revels in US Open drama

 "When you put it with the lights and everything, it makes it kind of surreal and fabulous," she explains.

-"I think the players that you root for are the ones that have personality as well as skill, so it does have kind of a showbusiness crossover."
+"I think the players that you root for are the ones that have personality as well as skill, so it does have kind of a show business crossover."

 "It's a one of a kind event," says Alec Baldwin, another actor drawn to the tournament's drama.
 "It's like New York's temple to tennis, and I love coming here each year."